devops-works/ansible-mariadb/README.md

 ### Replication

-If slaves can act as masters for other slaves, `mariadb_slaves_as_masters` should be set to true (default: false).
+If replicas can act as masters for other replicas, `mariadb_replicas_as_masters` should be set to true (default: false).

-Also, for replication to be set-up, `mariadb_slaves_group` should point to an inventory group (default: false).
+Also, for replication to be set-up, `mariadb_replicas_group` should point to an inventory group (default: false).

 ### Firewalling